 This study involves testing how useful a technology-enhanced intervention is for pregnant people prescribed buprenorphine for the management of opioid use disorder.
 The intervention being studied is a brief therapy protocol and a mobile application.
-Participation involves four 60-minute biweekly (i.e., once every other week) therapy appointments during pregnancy, and three 30-minute therapy appointments monthly during the first three months after childbirth.
+Participation involves four 60-minute therapy appointments during pregnancy, and four 30-minute therapy appointments at the end of pregnancy through 3 months postpartum.
 The mobile application will be accessible for at least the duration of the study.
-Participants will also be asked to complete questionnaires at enrollment and again at 1-month postpartum and 3-months postpartum, and will be contacted approximately once a month to conduct a medication count.
-The total duration of the study is 6 months.
+Participants will also be asked to complete questionnaires at enrollment and again at 1-month postpartum and 3-months postpartum, will send monthly photos of their prescription bottle/box, and will be contacted randomly throughout the study to perform a medication count.
+The total duration of the study is between 5-9 months depending on when you enroll (early second trimester-mid third trimester).
 Compensation is provided.

 The purpose of this study is to get feedback on an existing augmented reality (AR) software developed by researchers at Wayne State University (phase I) and then use the refined software, along with Prolonged Exposure (PE) therapy to treat Veterans and military personnel with posttraumatic stress disorder (PTSD).